 For Grantmakers: Actual fundable models of youth leadership development are hard to come by.
 But here’s one!

 For Activists: This model is based on valuing and promoting growth and learning, collaboration, inclusion, diversity, openness, creativity, flexibility, innovation, and harmony.

-For Evaluators: Each participant would complete a written evaluation for the program.
+For Evaluators: Each participant in this model for community-based youth leadership development completes a written evaluation for the program.
 Evaluations would focus on the program’s usefulness, the relevance of information presented and suggestions for changes to increase relevance, and on ways in which participants might apply what they learned.